 8 Awesome & Healthy Alternatives to White Rice

-Brown, Red or Black Rice
+Brown, Red & Black Rice

 To produce white rice, its bran and germ needed to be removed.
 This results in a lower level of nutrients as compared to other rice varieties.
 Bran, which is present in other types minimally-processed rice, is rich in dietary fiber and minerals such as potassium, calcium, iron and magnesium, and is also known to be high in antioxidants.
 These components are crucial in enhancing the immune system while lowering the risk of diabetes, improving cholesterol level while fighting cancer and inflammation.